wyrover/Win32-Drivers/ReadMe.md

 4. "Review_Ideas"   Some basic ideas to be reviewed

+!!!!!!
+Remember, the Device/Symbolic Name represented by UNICODE_STRING type variable,
+               the characters inside it must remain in PAGEDCODE rather than INITCODE memory, or might cause BSOD while unloading the driver.

 # >>> FAQ <<<
 - Why I uses the Win32 Driver instead of Win32 App ?